 Yes, we have full access to the showers / changing rooms / toilets at WV Active Aldersley.
 Please respect these facilities and other 'none event' users on the day.

 Can I get onsite refreshments before / after the race?

 Yes, you can take full advantage of the onsite cafe.

 Serving hot and cold food as well as Costa Coffees.

-There is a set race route which you MUST follow, but there is NO signage along
+There is a set race route which you MUST follow, but there is very minimal signage along

 the route.
 You instead navigate the route using either the downloadable

 route info points, or the GPX route data (see 'Points to Remember Before